clux/modul8/Readme.md

 ### Notes on require()

-There are fevn different ways you can require things.
+There are four different ways to use require:
  - **Globally**       I.e. `require('subfolder/module.js')`.
 Here all the require paths (the domains) will be scanned for a matching subfolder and a module.js inside it.
  Global requires always starts searching on the domain you are currently at.
-If you were inside module.js and a sibling file in that folder existed as 'module2.js' then if you wanted to require that in the same way, i.e. `require('subfolder/module2.js')` even though you are doing it from inside the subfolder.
+If you were inside module.js and a sibling file in that folder existed as 'module2.js' then if you wanted to require that in the same way, i.e. `require('subfolder/module2.js')` even though you are doing it from inside subfolder.

  - **Relatively**     Alternatively, you could write `require('./module.js')` to indicate that you are looking only inside this folder on this domain.
 You can also go up from subfolder via
  `require('./../basemodule.js')` to get a basemodule.js in the parent directory from module.js.
-You can keep chaining '../' to go up a directory, but you cannot write a folder name then go up again.
+You can keep chaining on '../' to go up one more directory, but you cannot write a folder name then go up again.
- I.e. `require('./../subfolder/../subfolder/../basemodule.js')` is not legal in brownie even though it is technically correct syntax.
+ I.e. `require('./../subfolder/../basemodule.js')` **is not legal** in brownie even though it is technically correct syntax.

- - **Domain Specific**  `require('shared::fileonsharedpath.js')`. `::`  it cue to brownie that it will look only in the domain named what's before that string.
+ - **Domain Specific**  `require('shared::fileonsharedpath.js')`.
+When seeing `::`, it tells brownie to only look in the domain named what's before that string.
 Otherwise it works like global requires.
- Domain specific + relative is either non-sensical (if cross domain), or unnecessary (if same origin domain) as relative require only looks in the current domain anyway.
+ Domain specific + relative is either non-sensical (if cross domain - folder structure between domains is lost on the browser side), or unnecessary (if same origin domain) as relative require only looks in the current domain anyway.

- - **Data domain**      `require('data::datakey')`.
-This emulates the domain specific require with the fixed 'data' domain.
-This domain is reserved and does not actually have to have a path.
+ - **Data Domain**      `require('data::datakey')`.
+This emulates the domain specific require using the fixed 'data' domain.
+This domain is reserved and does not actually need (nor allow) a physical path.
- It is there to allow requiring of data that was passed in through the data bake option.
-This needs to be fixed so that brownie knows to exclude looking for these files during codeanalysis.
+ It is there to allow requiring of data that was passed in through the `data` option to `bake`.
+This domain is reserved so that brownie knows to exclude looking for these files during codeanalysis.

 ### Glazing - Compiling stylesheets
 In rapid development.
 The API will look something like this.